Groveer/nvvim/README.md

 ## What is it?

 - This is a neovim config written in lua aiming to provide a configuration with very beautiful UI and blazing fast startuptime (around 0.02 secs ~ 0.07 secs).
-We tweak UI plugins such as telescope, nvim-tree etc well to provide an aesthetic UI experience.
+We tweak UI plugins such as fzf-lua, nvim-tree etc well to provide an aesthetic UI experience.

 - Lazy loading is done 93% of the time meaning that plugins will not be loaded by default, they will be loaded only when required also at specific commands, events etc. This lowers the startuptime.